bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

   learn what will change and get notified when it's out.
 ---

+##### Update for May 13th 2016

+Sections 9 through 14 have been recorded which leaves 7 more sections to go.

+So far I've recorded 85 lectures but there's still 70 left to record.

+The last 70 lectures have a lot of fairly long lectures so despite having complete 14 of 21 sections I'd say at this point I'm about half way done recording.

+There's way more content than anticipated but I was able to record 85 lectures in 2 weeks so I think I should be able to finish the rest in about 3 weeks.

 ##### Update for May 6th 2016

 The first 8 sections of the course have been recorded, but that doesn't mean I